mwiencek/weight-balanced-tree/README.md

  * `REPLACE`, which returns a new tree with the value replaced.
  * `THROW`, which throws an exception.
+ * A function of type `(T, T) => T`.
+This is similar to `REPLACE`, except it uses the result of the function as the new value to use.
+The first argument is the given value passed to `insert`, and the second is the existing value in the tree.

-(Note: These actions are numeric constants exported from wbt-flow, not strings.)
+(Note: The named actions are numeric constants exported from wbt-flow, not strings.)

 ### remove